Simple 1 Minute Changes to Help You Achieve Your Career Goals

 Now that I’ve gotten all holier than thou about social media, time for some real talk.
 I’m totally going to get on social media after I finish writing this.
 I mean what if there are more pictures of Archie Windsor?
 So much could be happening out in the world!

 If you’re going to get on social media like I totally am, use it to your advantage.
 The like button or the double tap is the easiest way to give your head nod of approval to something online, but it does absolutely nothing to build connections with other people.
 So get to commenting.

 You can go it along to achieve your career goals, but the more efficient way to do it is to build connections with other people.
 Social media based example.
 Are you hoping to build a photography business?
 Follow other photographers on Instagram and comment on their posts.
 They will appreciate the engagement, you get to start building a connection because you are sharing your thoughts and experience.
 That connection could lead to a collaboration, or answers to your questions from someone who has walked this path before.

 Maybe LinkedIn, or Facebook, or Twitter is the better platform for your particular career goals, but you get the idea!
-Take the extra minute, and listen to Shawn Hunter.
-Talk instead of tap.
+Take the extra minute and talk instead of tap.

 UPDATE YOUR LINKEDIN

 Speaking of LinkedIn, get your professional social media in good shape!
 Doing a full overhaul of your LinkedIn is going to take longer than one minute, but here are six things you can do with your LinkedIn profile in one minute or less.